Things to Consider

-Backpack – When it comes to your backpack, quality is essential!
-Size should be between 10+ and 25+ liters.
-Bigger backpacks are not necessary and often more hindrance than help.
-The backpack must fit your body size and be comfortable.
+Option 1 – if you plan to carry your backpack: the size should be around 40 – 50 L. The backpack must fit your body size and be comfortable.
 It is best to go to a sports shop and try a few on – best with some weight in them.
 Choose a backpack that fits, is adjustable, has chest and hip straps, and enough pockets, which are easy to reach.

-If you do not already own suitable shoes, visit a sports shop which provides good counselling and try on different models.
+If you do not already own suitable shoes, visit a sports shop which provides good counseling and try on different models.
 It is recommended to wear your hiking boots as often as possible before your trip, i.e. to ‘wear them in’.
 This allows your feet to get used to the shoe and build callus where needed.
 You should wear your shoes with the hiking socks that you will bring with you.

 Option 1: Waterproof jacket and rain protection for legs and backpack.
 As water could still enter your backpack, it might be necessary to additionally protect electronic devices.
 Some pilgrims carry an umbrella, but this makes walking harder and might not be sufficient when windy.